b-rodrigues/korppi/docs/reconciliation.md

 **Reconciliation** lets you:

-- Import changes from another `.kmd` file
+- Import changes and comments from another `.kmd` file
 - See what's different between versions
 - Selectively accept or reject changes